SeamlessDistribution/SeamlessDistribution.github.io/app/index.md

 Get SEQR app
 =============

-For testing purposes we have a test server and test app that you can play with on your phone.
-Android app is the only platform that is available for public development purposes.
+For development and demo purposes we have a test server and test app that you can play with on your phone.
+Android app is the only platform that is available for public development and demo purposes.

+The instruction below describes how to get access to the development app, that is through our *Extdev4* server.
+To get access to the demo app and demo system, you must [contact](/contact) us to get login credentials.

 #### 1. Download and install the app